rustc_parse::parser::diagnostics

 These tokens all indicate that we reached the end of the or-pattern list and can now reliably say that the | was an illegal trailing vert.
 Note that there are more tokens such as @ for which we know that the | is an illegal parse.
 However, the user’s intent is less clear in that case.

-Ensures that the last parsed pattern (or pattern range bound) is not followed by a method call or an operator.
+Ensures that the last parsed pattern (or pattern range bound) is not followed by an expression.

 is_end_bound indicates whether the last parsed thing was the end bound of a range pattern (see parse_pat_range_end) in order to say “expected a pattern range bound” instead of “expected a pattern”;